 The Introductory Essay is about keeping up-to-date, tools to help you plan a program that is right for you and your school district, and the nature of best professional development programs.

-Information about Teacher Quality.
+Information about Teacher Quality and Teacher Effectiveness.

 CT4ME's Math Methodology section provides additional resources on knowledge of students, instructional and assessment practices and curriculum mapping.